cortex-js/cortexjs.io/src/_pages/mathlive-guide-shortcuts.md

 Return `false` to stop handling of the event, otherwise the default command (if any) associated with this keystroke will be processed.

+### International Keyboards

+Correctly handling keyboard shortcuts while accounting for international keyboard layout is surprisingly difficult.
+MathLive uses some heuristics that may occasionally result in a surprising result.

+This section details how MathLive uses keyboard events to determine which keyboard shortcut to activate.

+Let's consider the keyboard shortcut `Ctrl+Alt/Option-A`.

+When the user presses this key combination on a keyboard with a US keyboard layout, the event received will have the properties `code = "KeyA"` and  `key = "\u00e5"`.

+On a French AZERTY keyboard layout, the event received will have `code = "KeyQ"` and  `key = "\u00e6"`.

+Why is the code `KeyQ` even though the user pressed the key labeled `A` on their AZERTY keyboard?
+On this keyboard layout, the Q and A keys are swapped compared to the US layout and the `code` property reflects the "physical" key pressed.

+This is not unusual.
+While some keys retain their positions, many keys are swapped around or altogether unique in some layouts, particularly for punctuations and symbols.
+The code property of the event does not represent the label of the key, but indicates the physical position of the key as if it was on a US keyboard, in this case "the key immediately to the right of the caps lock key, which is labeled Q on a US keyboard (but is labeled A on a French keyboard".

+What we want to know is that the user pressed a key labeled "A".
+But none of the information in the event record tells us that.
+The value of the key field varies depending on the keyboard layout and the modifiers pressed.

+However, if we know the keyboard layout, we can use a table that maps the value of the key field to infer the label of the key  the user pressed, i.e. what the user sees printed on the top of the key cap, regardless of its physical location on the keyboard.
+Once we have the label, we can figure out that the user pressed `Ctrl+Alt+A` using the modifier fields of the event.

+But how do we know what is the current keyboard layout?
+There is unfortunately no web platform API (broadly supported) to obtain that information.
+So one approach is to indicate programmatically to MathLive which keyboard layout the user is using.
+Otherwise, MathLive will use the user locale to guess the keyboard (for example, guessing to use the French AZERTY keyboard if the user locale is France).

+Finally, MathLive uses a heuristic to refine its guess: with each keyboard event, MathLive checks that the info in the event record (specifically the code and key fields) is consistent with the current keyboard layout.
+If not, it finds a better matching keyboard layout, and will switch to that keyboard layout if it is confident enough of that guess.

+MathLive currently has a limited set of "known" keyboard layouts.
+If you happen to use a keyboard layout MathLive doesn't know, it will guess the wrong keyboard layout.
+As a result some keyboard shortcuts may produce unexpected results.

 ## Inline Shortcuts

 An inline shortcut is a sequence of keystrokes typed on the keyboard that get